lbouchar3/lbouchar3/README.md

 - 👋 Hi, I’m @lbouchar3
-- 👀 I’m interested in NTT Application Security (previously WhiteHat Security)
+- 👀 I’m interested in Black Duck Security (previously Synopsys SIG, which has acquired WhiteHat Security)
 - 🌱 I’m currently learning how to use enterprise version of GitHub
 - 💞️ I’m looking to collaborate on WhiteHat internal projects
-- 📫 How to reach me: louis.bouchard@global.ntt
+- 📫 How to reach me: bouchard@blackduck.com

 <!---
 lbouchar3/lbouchar3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.